-Up to five Keithley Model 77XX series switching modules can be installed in the Model 2750.
+Up to two Keithley Model 77xx series switching modules can be installed in the Model 2701.
 A side-by-side comparison of the switching modules is provided in Table 1-1.

 Basic close/open operation for switching module channels is provided in Section 2, while scanning is covered in Section 7.
-Connection information for the Model 7700 switching module is provided in Appendix B. For all other switching modules, connection information is provided in the packing list that was shipped with each switching module.
+Connection information for the Model 7700 switching module is provided in Appendix B. For all other switching modules, connection information is provided in their respective packing lists.